 Graduate (Masters, PhD) Students: The Department of Brain and Cognitive Sciences Graduate Program accepts 15-20 new students each year.
 The BCS Grad Program, like most neuroscience PhD programs covers the cost of tuition and provides a very competitive stipend as well as health insurance throughout the duration of a student’s thesis work (typically 5-6 years).

-In order to work as a PhD student in the DiCarlo lab, you must apply to, and be accepted by, a MIT PhD program.
+In order to work as a PhD student in the DiCarlo lab, you must apply and be accepted to a MIT PhD program.
 Although Dr. DiCarlo can have students from other departments in his lab (and often does, see EECS), his appointment is in the Department of Brain and Cognitive Sciences.
 You can find information on how to apply on the BCS webpage.
 Unfortunately Dr. DiCarlo’s schedule is simply too busy to meet all potential graduate students interested in the lab and the program.
-However, if you are interested please email Lab Manager and he can add you to a rolling list of students who have expressed interest in the DiCarlo Lab specifically.
+If you are interested in joining the lab as a Graduate Student please complete this Google Form and you will be added to a rolling list of students who have expressed specific interest in the DiCarlo Lab.
+Dr. DiCarlo reviews this list prior to reviewing all graduate student applications.

 Visiting Student: Available to US and international Graduate Students.